Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 Increases Explosive Power

 The athleticism of lifters who regularly perform hang cleans vastly increases by enhancing their explosive power.
-This power has a direct impact on an athlete’s performance, speed, endurance and strength particularly in sports that demand colossal power output making hang cleans the ideal addition to a powerlifting program for athletes.
+The significant power generated directly influences an athlete’s performance, speed, endurance, and strength, especially in sports requiring immense power output, making hang cleans an optimal inclusion in a powerlifting program for athletes.

-When matched with similar powerlifting exercises, it recruits more muscle fibers and improves other athletic sports such as jumping, sprinting and enhances the ability to quickly change directions.4
+When matched with similar powerlifting exercises, it recruits more muscle fibers and improves other athletic sports such as jumping, sprinting and enhances the ability to quickly change directions.22

 Carries Over to Other Weightlifting Exercises

-The hang clean is a great way for beginners to step into the world of clean exercises especially because executing the whole clean can be challenging making hang cleans a viable addition for beginner powerlifting programs.
+For beginners, the hang clean provides an excellent introduction to clean exercises, particularly since mastering the entire clean can be challenging.
+This makes hang cleans a valuable inclusion in beginner powerlifting programs.
 Also, the hang clean can help lifters be more adept at driving the bar to the front rack position.

 Often, powerlifters use the hang clean, power clean and other variations to prepare and train their muscles for competition.